what is ceremonial cacao?

 - cultivated/harvested by and financially profiting indigenous peoples directly.
-Buying ceremonial cacao grown by indigenous communities in the Amazon, for example, is a way to support an ethical, sustainable industry, rather than the cocaine, oil or logging industries many are forced to work for in order to survive.
+For many years, I worked with ceremonial cacao grown by indigenous communities in the Amazon: buying their cacao is a way to support an ethical, sustainable industry, rather than the cocaine, oil or logging industries many are forced to work for in order to survive.

 ETHICAL CACAO WHICH SUPPORTS INDIGENOUS PEOPLES